Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Duties

-Your days as a CSW – caseworker, placement officer or youth worker – are varied, often exciting and always meaningful.
-They’ll include some combination of these duties:
+Your days as a CSW are varied, often exciting and always meaningful.
+Your job duties may include:

 Classifications